Application of these Terms and Conditions

 16.5 The parties hereto may rescind or vary the Agreement, whether in whole or in part, without the consent of any third party.

-16.6 The Client agrees to be bound by these Terms to the exclusion of all warranties, conditions and other terms, whether express or implied, statutory or otherwise.
+16.6 The Client agrees to be bound by these Terms to the exclusion of all warranties, conditions and other terms, whether express, implied, statutory or otherwise.
 The Company and its Group shall be entitled to the benefit of such implied terms as might ordinarily be held to apply to the Agreement for the protection of the Company.

-16.8 Nothing in these Terms shall prevent the Company from enforcing a clause conferring a benefit on them as a third party in the terms of a contract between the Client and a third party.
+16.8 Nothing in these Terms shall prevent the Company from enforcing a clause conferring a benefit on them as a third party in the terms of a contract or fixture between the Client and a third party.

 17. Governing Law and Dispute Resolution